Thaleia-DimitraDoudali/pzc/README.md

-Static compiler for the Pazcal Language - Project for Compilers class 2013-2014 @ ECE NTUA
+Lexer, parser and semantics for the Pazcal Language - Project for Compilers class 2013-2014 @ ECE NTUA

 Requirements
 ============